 As per Aztec sources, an ethnic group in Central Mexico, during the 14th to16th century, a temple was built, dedicating to two gods, the god of war, and the god of rain and agriculture.
 Templo Mayor was one of the main temples.

-The current site of Templo Mayor, is the result of 32 years of excavations.
+The current site of Templo Mayor is the result of 32 years of excavations.
 A museum adjoining these ruins was built to display the fragile pieces excavated from the site.
-The Templo Mayor is still an ongoing archaeological excavation site, in progress.
+The Templo Mayor is still an ongoing archaeological excavation site.